Diesmaster/cow-preformance/README.md

 steps:

-1. clean data
+1. clean data --
-2. process the data
+2. process the data --
-3. make a folder to read out and process the data
+3. make a folder to read out and process the data --
+---
 4. make code for the models and the statistical tests
+5. Make a plotter class
-5. write down findings
+6. write down findings
-6. statistical dashboard
+7. statistical dashboard

 ## INSTALL